Bloody Mary Cheeseburgers

 - 2 tablespoons Worcestershire sauce

 - ¼ cup celery tops and leaves, finely chopped

 - ½ cup plain dry bread crumbs

 - 1 recipe of Bloody Mary Ketchup

 Heat a large cast-iron skillet or griddle over medium-high heat.

 Make the burgers: In a large bowl, combine the beef, Worcestershire sauce, horseradish, pepper sauce, celery, ketchup, breadcrumbs, and egg yolk.
 Season with salt and pepper, and mix thoroughly.
 Separate into 4 equal portions and form them into patties slightly thinner at the center (burgers plump as they cook).
 Add the olive oil to the hot skillet.
 Cook the burgers, flipping once, 10 minutes for medium (adjust the time for rarer or more well-done burgers).
 Top the burgers with the cheese for the last 2 minutes of cooking, tenting the skillet with aluminum foil, if you like, to help melt the cheese.

-Place the burgers on the roll bottoms and top with the sauce.
+Place the burgers on the roll bottoms and top with the Bloody Mary Ketchup.
 Set the roll tops in place.